FabioSilva11/Sketchware-IA/README.md

 ## Contributing

-If you'd like to contribute to Sketchware Pro, follow these steps:
+If you'd like to contribute to Sketchware IA, follow these steps:

 1. Fork this repository.
 2. Make changes in your forked repository.